rejetto/hfs/dev-plugins.md

 - `setConfig(key: string, value: any)` set config's value set up by using `exports.config`.

+- `getHfsConfig(key: string): any` similar to getConfig, but retrieves HFS' config instead.

 - `log(...args)` print log in a standard form for plugins.

 - `const: object` all constants of the `const.ts` file are exposed here.
 E.g. BUILD_TIMESTAMP, API_VERSION, etc.